Cross-posted at The Western Right, Right Michigan, and Red Racing Horses.

 4. [Central Detroit, Lincoln Park, Southgate, Allen Park] Safe democrat.

 Republican: Keith Franklin

 Analysis: One of five black-majority districts based in Detroit.
-Rep. Rashida Tlaib is challenging Smith in the primary.
+Smith beat Rep. Rashida Tlaib 50-42 in the primary.
 Smith had advantages in incumbency, geography, and race, but Tlaib had better fundraising.

 5. [W Detroit, Dearborn Heights, Garden City, Inkster, Redford] Safe democrat.

 Republican: Jennifer Rynicki